JosephWardDotTech/josephwarddottech.github.io/_posts/2020-06-29-lets-test-something.md

 ## Wrapping up

-Although the exercise was timeboxed that did not include writing this blog post.
+Although the exercise was time boxed, that did not include writing this blog post.

 I enjoy exercises like this.
 Restriction breeds creativity and a timebox prompted me to find ways of multiplying my effort and focusing that effort on priority issues.